-Table 3 to Subpart ZZZZ of Part 63-Subsequent Performance Tests For eachComplying with the requirement toYou must You must 1.
-New or reconstructed 4SLB stationary RICE \geq 250 HP located at major sources Reduce CO emissions and not using a CEMS Conduct subsequent performance tests semiannually.
+Table 3 to Subpart ZZZZ of Part 63-Subsequent Performance Tests For each Complying with the requirement to You must 1.
+New or reconstructed 4SLB stationary RICE ≥250 HP located at major sources; Conduct subsequent performance tests semiannually.
 1

 1After you have demonstrated compliance for two consecutive tests, you may reduce the frequency of subsequent performance tests to annually.
 If the results of any subsequent annual performance test indicate the stationary RICE is not in compliance with the CO or formaldehyde emission limitation, or you deviate from any of your operating limitations, you must resume semiannual performance tests.